ghr85/CC0701_Webpack_Pub-Sub_Prime_number/hw_pubsub_prime_checker.md

 ### Learning Objectives

-- Be able to install and configure webpack in an application
+- Be able to install and configure webpack in an application :white_check_mark:
 - Be able to implement the pub/sub pattern in a front-end JavaScript application

 ## Brief